[X] CLOSEMAIN MENU

 To Protect Birds, Especially Song and Migrating birds

 • Neonicotinoids are a class of insecticides that are systemic and resemble the effects of nicotine.
 Neonicotinoid seeds and plants are most common.
 However, birds can mistakenly eat seeds as a food source, causing many adverse effects, including effects on reproductive function and egg formation, and even death.
-For more information on the dangers of neonicotinoid-coated seeds, see Beyond Pesticides’ short video Seeds That Poison.
+For more information on the dangers of neonicotinoid-coated seeds, see Beyond Pesticides’ video Seeds That Poison.

 To Protect Beneficial Organisms and Microorganisms in and around Soil